-As a result, the approach in this assessment focuses on the hydrologic effects of Withdrawals, Consumptive Uses and Diversions on water supply and flow at Watershed and Basin scales.
-These hydrologic effects are presented in the context of Watershed and Basin water budgets, that is, the flows into and out of each Watershed and the Basin.
-This assessment presents water budgets for the Basin as a whole and, separately, for each of the individual Watersheds.
+The approach to assessing cumulative impacts for the period 2011-2015 is identical to that used in the first 5-year assessment for 2006-2010.
+The assessment focuses on the hydrologic effects of Withdrawals, Consumptive Uses and Diversions on water supply and flow at Watershed and Basin scales.
+These hydrologic effects are presented in the context of Watershed and Basin water budgets: that is, the flows into and out of each Watershed and the Basin.
+This assessment presents water budgets for the entire Basin and for each of the individual Watersheds.
 These include the watersheds for Lake Superior, Lakes Michigan-Huron, Lake Erie, Lake Ontario (collectively, Lakes) and the St. Lawrence River (River).
-In the future, information may be developed through research and monitoring that would enable consideration of impacts other than hydrologic, such as economic and environmental, for the Basin, Lake and River Watersheds.
+In the future, information may be developed through research and monitoring that would enable consideration of impacts other than hydrologic, such as economic and environmental, for the Basin, Lake, and River Watersheds.

-The timeframe for this assessment is 2006-2010.
-For comparative purposes, longer data sets for flows are presented to provide a historical context for 2006-2010 data.
-The longer data sets are 1948-2010.
+The timeframe for this assessment is 2011-2015.
+For comparative purposes, longer data sets for flows are presented to provide a historical context for 2011-2015 data.
+The longer data sets for natural flows and Diversions are 1948-2015 For consumptive use, data for 2011-2015 are compared to those from the previous five-year report.
 Future assessments may take a different approach as data and information improve.
-To that end, in 2011 the Parties adopted new water use reporting protocols that will improve the timeliness, consistency and comparability of water use data.
+To that end, in 2011 the Parties adopted new water use reporting protocols that improved the timeliness, consistency and comparability of water use data.
+In 2013, the Parties developed new metadata protocols that track differences in reported values from one year to another.
+This metadata has greatly improved the quality of water use data reported by the Parties.
+The Parties further reviewed and revised these protocols in 2016.

 The Basin water budget is an accounting of water flows into and out of the Basin.
 Some of these flows are natural and some are constructed or affected by humans.
 Withdrawals, Consumptive Uses and Diversions are part of the water budget.
-All of the flows vary from year to year, either due to natural variability in climate or due to human activities.
+Each of these flows vary from year to year, either due to climate variability or due to human activities.

 Inflows include precipitation on the surface of the Lake(s), surface water runoff to the Lake(s) or River, Diversions into some Lakes, and connecting channel flows into each of the Lakes or River, except for Lake Superior which does not have an inflowing connecting channel.
 Outflows include evaporation from the surface of the Lake(s), Diversions from some Lakes, and connecting channels flows out of each of the Lakes and Consumptive Uses.
-The St. Lawrence River is the outflow for Lake Ontario and the entire Basin.
+The St. Lawrence River at Trois Rivieres, Quebec is the outflow for the entire Basin.
 Although Withdrawals are a component of water budgets, this assessment considers only the hydrologic effect of Withdrawals, which is Consumptive Use.

 Some Great Lakes have interbasin Diversions, which are Diversions into or out of the Basin.
 Some Great Lakes have intrabasin Diversions, which are Diversions within the Basin from one Watershed to another Watershed.
+Only the intrabasin Diversion at the Welland Canal from Lake Erie to Lake Ontario is considered in this report.
 The Parties report Consumptive Uses and Diversions (interbasin and intrabasin) by Watershed on an annual basis.